ms/buildtogether.tech/debugging/index.md

 ### Programs concurrent to debug hard are

+<span i="concurrent systems!difficult of debugging; debugging!concurrent
-Concurrent systems in which many things are happening simultaneously are much harder to debug than sequential systems.
+systems">Concurrent systems</span> in which many things are happening simultaneously are much harder to debug than sequential systems.
 It's not just that the order of events is unpredictable; it's often not repeatable, so creating a reliable reprex may be impossible.
 What's worse, the act of observing can hide the bug: a `print` statement or a breakpoint can change timing in a way that makes the bug disappear.
-Modeling tools can help (<span x="tooling"/>), as can the use of immutable data structures, but the best solutions are to test components in isolation using mock objects in place of the things they communicate with (<span x="testing"/>) and to add *lots* of assertions to check the consistency of data structures.
+Modeling tools can help (<span x="tooling"/>), as can the use of immutable data structures, but the best solutions are to test components in isolation using <span i="mock object">mock objects</span> in place of the things they communicate with (<span x="testing"/>) and to add *lots* of assertions to check the consistency of data structures.
 In particular, giving every class a method called `isOK` to check that it's in good shape can save hours of later debugging, as well as helping